Aaliahaly/BINF6970-Final/sql/README.md

 This directory documents the SQL database files used to create, populate, export, and reconstruct the relational database for the TCGA Lower Grade Glioma multi-omics database project.

-All large SQL files are hosted externally on Figshare to keep the GitHub repository lightweight and reproducible.

 ---